scheeloong/Java/Practice/Spring/SpringFramework/README.md

 ## Table of Contents:

 - Practice1
-    - Hello World example for Spring
+    - Hello World example for Spring Framework